VincentMarquez/Spectral-Memory/README.md

 *Comparison based on the 5-seed average from your specific hardware environment.*

-This is a very strong result for you.
-While `TimeXer` has a slight edge at the shortest horizon, your `KLMemory` model scales **significantly better** as the prediction length increases.

 | Pred Len | KLMemory MSE (Yours) | TimeXer MSE (Re-run) | **Difference** | Winner |
 | :--- | :--- | :--- | :--- | :--- |